 https://github.com/ceph/ceph/pull/13821 is created to skip the archive hitset object when we are trying to remove it.

-#4 Updated by Gerben Meijer about 2 months ago
+#4 Updated by Gerben Meijer over 3 years ago

 Kefu Chai wrote:

 the use-gmt flag is unset for pools created before upgrading, so i don't think that's the case.

 The very first OSD that crashed logged this:

 Mar 02 20:46:30 ceph2.silo2.uspro1.unifiedlayer.com ceph-osd: 2017-03-02 20:46:30.973974 7f3f9651f700 -1 osd.254 pg_epoch: 262185 pg[19.643( v 262185'80274196 lc 262179'80273645 (262173'80270577,262185'80274196] local-les=262181 n=379 ec=83762 les/c/f 262181/262179/0 262180/262180/262180) [254,248,168] r=0 lpr=262180 pi=262170-262179/2 crt=262179'80273683 mlcod 262179'80273645 active+recovery_wait+degraded NIBBLEWISE m=1] agent_load_hit_sets: could not load hitset 19:c2600000:.ceph-internal::hit_set_19.643_archive_2017-03-03 03%3a44%3a39.027534Z_2017-03-03 03%3a44%3a39.653995Z:head

 It crashed at 20:46 local time MDT on March 2nd, and it is looking for a hitset object that is 7 hours in the future.
 MDT+7 == GMT.
 At this point, 6 cache-tier OSDs were on Jewel, all others were still Hammer.
 We had not changed any flags anywhere, and we definitely weren't using use-gmt.